canonical/rockcraft/docs/explanation/pebble.rst

   ROCKs as a single binary which acts both as a daemon and a client to itself;
 * **declarative service definition**: the Pebble service processes (or simply *Pebble services*) are declaratively defined in YAML files called layers.
-  When compared to nowadays use of `imperative wrapper scripts (as suggested in the Docker documentation)`_, this provides a much cleaner and less error-prone way of defining the processes that should run inside the container;
+  Compared to `imperative wrapper scripts (as suggested in the Docker documentation)`_, this provides a much cleaner and less error-prone way to define the processes that should run inside the container.
-* **services as first-class citizens**: in contrast to wrapper scripts, Pebble treats services as manageable units with a defined lifecycle and service-specific definitions for health monitoring, inter-service dependencies, restart policies, and much more;
+* **services as first-class citizens**: unlike wrapper scripts, Pebble treats services as manageable units with a defined lifecycle and service-specific definitions for health monitoring, inter-service dependencies, restart policies, and much more;
 * **layering**: Pebble can stack multiple layers (represented as YAML files) into a single Pebble plan where all services are defined.
 With this layering mechanism, existing services can be overridden or re-configured;
-* **container-optimised init process**: as the ROCKs' PID 1, Pebble acts as an init process and thus offers:
+* **container-optimised init process**: as a ROCK's PID 1, Pebble acts as an init process and thus offers:

   * support for multiple child processes,